Dec. 2014: Best of luck to all on finals! After a fantastic fall of Shakespeare, Chaucer, Homer, Euro, US History

 Sept.
 24, 2014.
-Back from a fun and exciting trek in the Peruvian Andes and walks in the Amazon Rain Forest.
+Back from a trek in the Peruvian Andes and walks in the Amazon Rain Forest.
 Already busy!

 May, 2014: Congratulations Marcia on acceptance at Claremont-Mckenna!
 Congratulations Rachel on full tuition at UC SD!

 March, 2014: CONGRATULATIONS, GOR ON ACCEPTANCES AT YALE, PRINCETON, WILLIAMS, COLUMBIA, U. PENN and U.C